OurRevolutionMassachusetts/rcv/README.md

 # create the Election object and feed it basic data from above
 e = Election(source_file=source_file, vote_cols=vote_cols)

-# load the file into a csv and reset relevant attrs
+# load the csv into a data object and reset relevant attrs
 e.bootstrap()

 # run the first ballot and report results.